-The lead enforcement body for the UTCCR was the OFT before April 1, 2014, and is the CMA from April 1, 2014.
-The qualifying body in relation to Regulated Mortgage Contracts and mortgage loans originated by lenders authorized under the Financial Services and Markets Act was the Financial Services Authority before April 1, 2013.
+The lead enforcement body for the UTCCR was the Office of Fair Trading before April 1, 2014, and is the CMA from April 1, 2014.
+The qualifying body in relation to regulated mortgage contracts and mortgage loans originated by lenders authorised under the Financial Services and Markets Act was the Financial Services Authority before April 1, 2013.
 The lead enforcement body was and is responsible for enforcing the UTCCR in relation to other mortgage loans.